mongodb/docs/source/includes/changelog/atlas-2019.rst

   are affected the next time you request a configuration change to a cluster.
 - |service| projects may now use either the :doc:`Continuous Backup
   </backup/continuous-backups>` or the :doc:`Cloud Provider Snapshots
   <backup/cloud-provider-snapshots/>` backup method.
+An |service|
-You must delete all existing snapshots before switching between backup methods for an |service| project.
+  project supports multiple backup types among clusters within that project.
+You must terminate the existing backup method before switching between backup methods for an |service| cluster.
 - Enhanced left-hand navigation.

 .. _atlas-v20190416: